 The sub-block motion compensation is done as in VTM-2.0.1 (but with 8×8 sub-block size).

-In merge mode, a flag is signalled in the bitstream that indicates whether the RMVF tool is used in each block as a new merge mode or not.
-The signalling order for the RMVF flag is done as following: Merge flag → Affine flag → RMVF flag
+In merge mode, if the affine_merge is not selected, a conditional flag is signalled in the bitstream that indicates whether the RMVF tool is used in each block as a new merge mode or not.
+The RMVF_flag is signalled if at least one motion vector from at least three of the candidate regions are available.

 Experimental Results